 Healthcare · Medical Care Facilities

-National HealthCare Corporation operates skilled nursing facilities, assisted living, independent living, homecare/hospice, and behavioral health services across 9 states, primarily in the Southeast and Midwest.
-In fiscal 2025, 96.8% of net operating revenues came from...
+National HealthCare Corporation operates 80 skilled nursing facilities, 26 assisted living facilities, 34 homecare agencies, and 33 hospice locations across 9 states, primarily in the Southeast and Midwest.
+In 2025, patient care services generated 96.8% of net operating...
 Read more

-Passes 7/9 gates (positive momentum, clean insider activity, no SEC red flags, news events none recent, earnings proximity 51d clear, semi cycle peak clear, materials cycle peak clear).
+Passes 6/8 gates (positive momentum, clean insider activity, news events none recent, earnings proximity 31d clear, semi cycle peak clear, materials cycle peak clear).
 Suitability: aggressive.

 About National HealthCare Corporation